Cameron Akioka, piano

 Hailed by the LA Opus as a pianist with “impressive aplomb and virtuosity,” Japanese-Korean American pianist Cameron Akioka performs and competes frequently as both a solo and collaborative artist around the country.
 She is currently pursuing a Doctor of Musical Arts degree at Northwestern University under the tutelage of James Giles.
 Cameron graduated with a Master of Music from the University of Southern California as a student of Jeffrey Kahane and Ick Choo Moon.
 She is also a graduate of Rice University with bachelor’s degrees in Piano Performance and English Literature, studying with Jon Kimura Parker.

-Most recently, Cameron has received top prizes at the Chicago Musician's Club of Women Competition and the Evanston Music Club Scholarship Competition.
-Over the past year, she has been featured as a soloist with the Downey Symphony Orchestra and, as gold medalist of their Edith Knox Concerto Competition, the Peninsula Symphony Orchestra.
+This summer, Cameron was the only pianist from the United States selected to compete at the live public rounds of the 31st Clara Haskil International Piano Competition in Vevey, Switzerland.
+Throughout the past year, she has received top prizes at the Chicago Musician's Club of Women Competition and the Evanston Music Club Scholarship Competition.
+Cameron was also featured as a soloist with the Downey Symphony Orchestra and, as gold medalist of their Edith Knox Concerto Competition, the Peninsula Symphony Orchestra.
 In 2022, she was awarded the Silver Medal, James Miles Memorial Prize and Audience Favorite Award at the Seattle International Piano Competition.
-Additionally, as a recipient of the President’s Award, she performed a solo recital for the Seattle International Piano Festival’s 2024 season in Benaroya Hall.
+As a recipient of the President’s Award, she performed a solo recital for the Seattle International Piano Festival’s 2024 season in Benaroya Hall.
 Cameron is also a top prizewinner in the San Jose International Piano Competition and Young Pianists Beethoven Competition.
 Other notable achievements include performing at the SF Jazz Hall, participating in the PianoTexas International Festival and Academy, being featured on National Public Radio’s “From the Top” series, receiving the Music Teachers’ Association of California (MTAC) Young Artist Guild award and receiving a full scholarship from the National Chopin Scholarship Foundation.
 She has performed in master classes for renowned pianists such as Daniil Trifonov, Stanislav Ioudenitch and Jon Nakamatsu.

 Cameron is also an avid collaborative artist and has participated in chamber music festivals every summer since the age of fourteen.
-She will be attending the Music Academy of the West in Santa Barbara as a Solo Piano fellow this year.
+This summer, she attended the Music Academy of the West in Santa Barbara as a Solo Piano fellow.
+While there, she performed a two-piano piece by Matthew Aucoin entitled “Sources of Lift” alongside piano faculty Conor Hanick.
 Last summer, she attended the Taos School of Music in New Mexico as a Young Artist.
 Previously attended programs include Kneisel Hall, Music@Menlo, Tanglewood, Yellow Barn and the Bowdoin International Music Festival.
-At these festivals, Cameron has been coached by faculty including Robert McDonald, Qing Jiang, Ieva Jokubaviciute, Gilles Vonsattel and Seth Knopp.
+At these festivals, Cameron has been coached by faculty including Jeremy Denk, Julie Albers, Robert McDonald, Qing Jiang, Ieva Jokubaviciute, Gilles Vonsattel and Seth Knopp.
 During the school year, Cameron loves to collaborate with her fellow colleagues and recently performed a series of concerts in Southern California venues alongside violist Daniel Miles.
-In April, she was selected to be the pianist for USC’s “Chamber Virtuosi,” a piano quintet formed by professors Lina Bahn and Seth Parker Woods.
+In April of 2024, she was selected to be the pianist for USC’s “Chamber Virtuosi,” a piano quintet formed by professors Lina Bahn and Seth Parker Woods.
 They performed works such as Florence Price’s Piano Quintet and Claudio Monteverdi’s “Possente Spirto” at the Phillips Collection in Washington, D.C.

 In her free time, Cameron enjoys playing tennis with her family and baking Japanese desserts.